-Before committing the time and money it takes for EMS certifications, you must be sure there is not anything in your background that may prevent you from attaining your state certification!
+Before committing the time and money it takes for EMS licenses, you must be sure there is not anything in your background that may prevent you from attaining your state license!
 Any criminal offenses may disqualify you, so it is best to check with the state EMS office if you have a questionable background prior to training.

 The State of California requires emergency medical personnel to be licensed through the local EMS agency they will be working for.
-To qualify to submit the certification application, the applicant must have already taken and passed the National Registry (NREMT) examination.
+To qualify, the applicant must have already taken and passed the National Registry (NREMT) certification examination.
 To qualify to take the NREMT exams, the applicant must have previously completed an approved NREMT training program, like PERCOMonline’s EMT, AEMT, and Paramedic programs.

 - Must be 18 years of age when applying

 - Submit criminal background check with EMS agency